The three pillars of Sigil

 - SRI format — the URI family that identifies users, resources, and scopes.

-- EIP-712 and PINTs — the signed message spec you’ll mint against.
+- EIP-712 and PINTs — the signed message spec your Stamped Mandates are built on.

-- Token exchange — trade a signed PINT for a SIS-issued JWT.
+- Token exchange — trade a signed Stamped Mandate for a SIS-issued JWT.

-- Scopes reference — the capability envelope each PINT carries.
+- Scopes reference — the capability envelope each Stamped Mandate carries.